vitorstraggiotti/cha/README.md

 Very simple encryption and decryption tool with no dependencies and using chacha20 cipher

 ## How to build and use (Linux)
-You will need: gcc compiler, make and Git
+You will need: gcc compiler, make and Git(optional)

 Can be installed with:
 `$ sudo apt install build-essential`